gergelyth/solid-hotel/docs/userdoc/README.md

 <div align="center"> <h2><ins>Solid Profile Editor</ins></h2> </div>

+The Solid Profile Editor is a small, simple application consisting of two pages: [the login page](#login) common for all our applications and the profile page, which displays the personal information fields of the guest fetched from their profile.
+The fields are both editable and deletable.

 <div align="center"> <h2><ins>Shared functionalities reference</ins></h2> </div>

 We detail the operations here which are common for two or more applications.